TeKraft/GAIA/README.md

 To run GAIA you have to clone or download this repository.
 Feel free to do so, it's free!!
 Make sure that you have [npm][npm] installed.
-GAIA works with [mongodb][MongoDB].
-So be sure to have it installed as well.
+GAIA works with [mongodb][MongoDB] so be sure to have it installed as well.

 We recommend 2 terminals.

 Lets start mongoDB!

 First terminal:
 ```sh
 $ mongod --dbpath /*PATH*/ #*PATH* is where you want to save all the contents